Skip to main content

 1. Stimulating creativity and innovation

-• Policy objectives: Institutions at all education levels should focus on developing creativity, entrepreneurship and innovation.
-To be able to do this, they should have autonomy to develop their own curricula adapted to the local needs and to validate learning outcomes.
-In doing so, educational institutions should ensure the individualisation of the work with learners, diversification of teaching methods and organisational forms.
-They should also promote active and practical learning in problem-solving teams.
+• Policy objectives: Institutions at all education levels should place emphasis on the need to develop creativity, entrepreneurship and innovativeness.
+To be able to do this, they should have curriculum autonomy to develop their own curricula adapted to the local needs and to validate learning outcomes.

 2. Integrating the national qualifications system

-• Policy objectives: In view of the expanding area of learning in various forms (lifewide learning), including the involvement of business and social partners in the development of high-quality competences, it is necessary to pursue a new policy for awarding qualifications.
-The policy is based on learning outcomes.
-This should help to ensure compliance with the EU principle for awarding qualifications that each level of qualifications should be achievable for people taking different paths in education, training and career.
-Effective implementation of the principle requires the engagement of many entities that provide various learning opportunities – in school and higher education and beyond them.
+• Policy objectives: In view of the expanding area of learning in various forms (lifewide learning), including the involvement of business and social partners in the development of high-level competences, it is necessary to pursue a new policy for awarding qualifications based on learning outcomes.
+The aim is to ensure that each level of qualifications is achievable for people taking different paths in education, training and career development.

 • Implementation: The Act on the Integrated Qualification System was passed in December 2015.
-For further details, see: the Integrated Qualifications System website and below.
-In 2019, the Government adopted the 2030 Integrated Skills Strategy (Zintegrowana Strategia Umiejętności), which covers the entire education and training system and was developed in close cooperation between the competent government bodies and stakeholders.
-(2030 Integrated Skills Strategy (general and detailed parts) / Zintegrowana Strategia Umiejętności 2030 (część ogólna i szczegółowa), Warsaw, 2020, Ministry of Education and Science, accessed August 2023).
-Detailed information on this Strategy is available in Chapter 8 Adult education and training.
+In 2019, the Government adopted the 2030 Integrated Skills Strategy (Zintegrowana Strategia Umiejętności) (accessed in October 2024), which covers the entire education and training system and was developed in close cooperation between the competent government bodies and stakeholders.
+For further details about the Strategy, see Chapter 8, Adult Education, and the Integrated Qualifications System website

 3. Increasing participation rates in early childhood education and care

-According to the Central Statistical Office data, the number of childcare institutions increased from around 5,000 in 2021 to 5,300 crèches and kids clubs, including 4,400 crèches, in 2022.
-Most of them (74.8%) are private establishments.
+• According to the Central Statistical Office data, the number of childcare institutions increased between 2022 and 2023: from around 4,400 to 4,600 crèches, with a similar number of kids’ clubs (900) and day-care provider settings (2,100) .
+Most of them are private establishments.
+The childcare system offered 226,400 places in total in the reference year.
 Further details in Polish are available on the Toddler Programme website, and in the Children and Family section of the Central Statistical Office website (with key data in English).

 4. Adapting education and training to labour market needs and social changes

-• Implementation: Poland has sought to reform vocational and continuing education as part the school education system for a number of years.
-The priority objective is to ensure its better adaptation to labour market needs.
+• Implementation: Reforms of vocational and continuing education as part the school education system have been undertaken.
+They aim primarily at better adaptation of vocational education to labour market needs.
 The following measures have been taken so far:

 • changes in the classification of occupations (each occupation is defined with 1 to 3 qualifications, where a given qualification may be a part of several occupations);